Essex Hemphill: Legacy

 After his death, December 10, 1995 was announced by three organizations (Gay Men of African Descent (GMAD), Other Countries, and Black Nations/Queer Nations?) to be a National Day of Remembrance for Essex Hemphill at New York City's Lesbian and Gay Community Services Center.
 Cheryl Dunye dedicated her 1996 film Watermelon Woman to Hemphill.

 In his essay "(Re)- Recalling Essex Hemphill" in Words to Our Now, Thomas Glave, pays tribute to Hemphill's life, focusing on the lasting effects of his actions.
 Glave writes:In this now, we celebrate your life and language Essex.
 So celebrating, we know that we re-call you in what is largely, to borrow from another visionary, a 'giantless time.'
 The sheer giantry of your breathing presence has passed.
 Now present and future warriors—ourselves and others—will be compelled to learn, as you did and made manifest, that all hauls toward truth—toward venality; ardor, not arrogance; forthrightness, not cowardice.In 2014, Martin Duberman wrote Hold Tight Gently: Michael Callen, Essex Hemphill, and the Battlefield of AIDS in which Duberman documents the life of Essex Hemphill, along with author and activist, Michael Callen.
-The book would go on to win the Lambda Literary Award for LGBT Nonfiction.
+The book would go on to win the Lambda Literary Award for LGBTQ Nonfiction.

 In June 2019, Hemphill was one of the inaugural fifty American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
-The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall’s unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
+The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

+In March 2025, New Directions Publishing released a collection of poems by Hemphill titled Love Is a Dangerous Word: The Selected Poems of Essex Hemphill.
+The collection was edited by John Keene and Robert F. Reid-Pharr.

+"The collection brings Ceremonies back into print alongside a number of uncollected pieces pulled from the archives of such long-running publications as Obsidian, among others, spotlighting the work of a figure notable for his innovative and incendiary poetics and advocacy for Black LGBTQ+ and feminist art and activism." – Publishers WeeklyFrom May 17-August 31, 2025, The Phillips Collection exhibited Essex Hemphill: Take care of your blessings exploring the relationship between Hemphill’s writing and contemporary visual art.